 - The goal of transportation solutions that support Florida's global economic competitiveness maintains the state's recent emphasis on trade and logistics, while also supporting Florida's visitor industry and diversification into innovation industries.
 This also is the first FTP to focus attention on Florida's transportation workforce. - The goal of transportation solutions that support quality places to live, learn, work, and play extends beyond prior efforts to avoid or minimize impacts of transportation on Florida's communities.
 The goal emphasizes how transportation decisions can contribute to stronger communities, including greater emphasis on transportation's contribution to public health and the changing needs of a diverse population. - The goal of transportation solutions that enhance Florida's environment and conserve energy also extends beyond prior efforts to avoid, minimize, or mitigate potential impacts of transportation on the environment.
 This goal emphasizes how transportation decisions can enhance the environment by restoring and connecting natural systems, reducing the overall footprint of the transportation system, and conserving energy.

-The goals are not listed in priority order.
-Indeed, the goals are interrelated, and all seven together create Florida's transportation future.
+The goals are not listed in a priority order; indeed all seven are important to Florida's transportation future.